Offenders are brought to justice and are less likely to re-offend.

 In order to ensure offenders are brought to justice whilst also supporting people from re-offending, the Commissioner’s Police and Crime Plan includes the following objectives:

 Tackling and investigating crime so that offenders are brought to justice, while ensuring the best outcome for victims, is a core policing role.
 This also includes acting early to steer someone away from reoffending.
 The Commissioner holds the Chief Constable to account for the performance of the Constabulary.

 Police and Crime Commissioners are responsible for commissioning restorative justice services from the grant they receive from the Ministry of Justice for Victims’ Services.
 Restorative Justice (RJ) is a process which empowers victims by letting them have their say and helping them to move on with their lives.
 It can also help offenders to recognise the impact of what they have done and make amends.
 The process is completely voluntary for both parties and is done at a time that is right for the victim.
-More details about how to access Restorative Justice in Cambridgeshire can be found here.
+More details about how to access Restorative Justice in Cambridgeshire and Peterborough can be found here.

 All agencies coming into contact with offenders ensure they address the causes of criminality.

 A partnership approach will be taken that protects local communities from crime and manages the most complex offenders.

 The Commissioner awards around £1.3m of grants to organisations to contribute to crime and disorder reduction.
 Along with the Commissioner’s Youth and Community Fund, it also supports preventative and early intervention approaches for young people and adults.